shlienlab/raccoon/docs/tutorial_MNIST.rst

 but :code:`pandas` data frames will make our life easier.
 We also fix the random state seed for debugging purposes.

-Recursive clustering
+Iterative Clustering
 --------------------

-As our input is ready to go, we can now use it to run our first recursive clustering instance.
+As our input is ready to go, we can now use it to run our first iterative clustering instance.
 Details on all the flags available to the :code:`run` function can be found in the manual, here we select some default values as explained in the following paragraphs.